plyint/encpass.sh/README.md

 ehd $ENCPASS_HOME_DIR
 ```

-This sets up our alias, exports our environment variables, adds our change directory function and calls the function to enable command completion.
+This sets up our alias, exports our environment variables, adds our encpass directory function and calls the function to enable command completion.

 ## Backing up secrets/keys